Qurban: Abraham and Ishma'el

-Stipulations of qurban
+Jurisprudence

 For the majority of Muslims, the qurban sacrifice during Eid al-Adha is highly stressed for its religious significance, but not DIN (فريضة) or compulsory by law save for in the Hanafi school of law.

 The sacrifice of an animal is legal from the morning of the 10th to the sunset of the 12th Dhu l-Hijjah, the 12th lunar month of the Islamic calendar, with the exception of the Shafi'i school, who holds it can be performed until the sunset of the 13th.
 On these days Muslims all over the world offer qurban which means a sacrifice or slaughter of an animal on specific days.
 There are stipulations for the animals offered; they can be sheep, goats, lambs, cows (buffalos, bulls) or camels (in strong contrast to Judaism).
 The animals must also be healthy, free from disease, and cannot be blind or one-eyed, missing parts of their tails or ears (docking or cropping animals ears or tails are forbidden acts), and must be sacrificed in accordance with dhabihah standards.
 Most schools of fiqh accept that the animal must be domesticated.
 Moreover, Islamic law forbids stunning of animals prior to the sacrifice so animals typically have their common carotid artery severed without any form of anesthesia.

 The meat is generally divided into thirds, one portion going to the one performing the sacrifice, one portion going to their family, and the other going to the poor.